anbardirir/net-mgmt-scripts_Python2/eapi_script_readme.txt

 This script was created to use EAPI to talk with the devices but you do not need to create seperate host and command file to use.
 Its more interactive.

-$ ./eapi_script_beta.py
+~/python_scripts/eapi_scripts $ ./eapi_script_beta.py
 Enter devices one at a time.
 Hit enter after each device.
-Type exit when done: sw1
+Type exit when done.: sw1
 Enter devices one at a time.
 Hit enter after each device.
-Type exit when done: sw2
+Type exit when done.: sw2
 Enter devices one at a time.
 Hit enter after each device.
-Type exit when done: exit
+Type exit when done.: exit
 ['sw1', 'sw2']
 Enter commands one line at a time.
-Hit enter after each device.
+Hit enter after each command line.
 Type exit when done.: configure
 Enter commands one line at a time.
-Hit enter after each device.
+Hit enter after each command line.
 Type exit when done.: interface loopback 100
 Enter commands one line at a time.
-Hit enter after each device.
-Type exit when done.: description eapi-test-script
+Hit enter after each command line.
+Type exit when done.: description this is an eapi test script
 Enter commands one line at a time.
-Hit enter after each device.
+Hit enter after each command line.
 Type exit when done.: show interfaces loopback 100
 Enter commands one line at a time.
-Hit enter after each device.
+Hit enter after each command line.
 Type exit when done.: exit
-[{'input': '<>', 'cmd': 'enable'}, 'configure', 'interface loopback 100', 'description eapi-test-script', 'show interfaces loopback 100']
+[{'input': '<>', 'cmd': 'enable'}, 'configure', 'interface loopback 100', 'description this is an eapi test script', 'show interfaces loopback 100']
-[{}, {}, {}, {}, {u'interfaces': {u'Loopback100': {u'lastStatusChangeTimestamp': 1465570004.7202911, u'name': u'Loopback100', u'interfaceStatus': u'connected', u'description': u'eapi-test-script', u'mtu': 65535, u'hardware': u'loopback', u'bandwidth': 0, u'interfaceAddress': [], u'lineProtocolStatus': u'up', u'forwardingModel': u'routed'}}}]
+[{}, {}, {}, {}, {u'interfaces': {u'Loopback100': {u'lastStatusChangeTimestamp': 1465570004.7202916, u'name': u'Loopback100', u'interfaceStatus': u'connected', u'description': u'this is an eapi test script', u'mtu': 65535, u'hardware': u'loopback', u'bandwidth': 0, u'interfaceAddress': [], u'lineProtocolStatus': u'up', u'forwardingModel': u'routed'}}}]
-[{u'messages': [u'Warning: Password input may be echoed.\nPassword: \n']}, {}, {}, {}, {u'interfaces': {u'Loopback100': {u'lastStatusChangeTimestamp': 1465570547.2242856, u'name': u'Loopback100', u'interfaceStatus': u'connected', u'description': u'eapi-test-script', u'mtu': 65535, u'hardware': u'loopback', u'bandwidth': 0, u'interfaceAddress': [], u'lineProtocolStatus': u'up', u'forwardingModel': u'routed'}}}]
+[{u'messages': [u'Warning: Password input may be echoed.\nPassword: \n']}, {}, {}, {}, {u'interfaces': {u'Loopback100': {u'lastStatusChangeTimestamp': 1465570547.2242856, u'name': u'Loopback100', u'interfaceStatus': u'connected', u'description': u'this is an eapi test script', u'mtu': 65535, u'hardware': u'loopback', u'bandwidth': 0, u'interfaceAddress': [], u'lineProtocolStatus': u'up', u'forwardingModel': u'routed'}}}]
- $
+~/python_scripts/eapi_scripts $